learningtapestry/ssdn/packages/cli/README.md

 the installer questions (they are stored in the file `.ssdn-config.json` in case you want to edit them manually).
 Besides, even if you've already deployed the resources previously, running the installer again will just update the CloudFormation stacks, and should not produce any side effect.

+## Upgrading to a new release

+Once a new release is published, you have the possibility to update an existing SSDN installation to the new release by following these steps:

+1. Download the new release and uncompress it into a new folder (**don't** use the existing installation folder containing the previous release!).
+2. Locate the `.ssdn-config.json` file from your current SSDN installation and copy it over to the folder that contains the new release.
+This file stores the settings that point to the AWS resources currently used by your existing installation, as well as other important configuration details.
+3. From the root of the new release folder, run `yarn install` to install the required dependencies.
+4. Run `bin/ssdn install` as if it was a regular new installation.
+It will detect the settings in `.ssdn-config.json` and update the CloudFormation stack instead of generating a fresh new one.

+Keep in mind that, in some scenarios, it won't be possible to use this upgrade path, specially in those cases where there are changes that heavily affect the AWS resources or the CloudFormation stack.
+However, for most regular upgrades that involve changes in the code, this method should work fine until we decide to implement a more robust upgrade mechanism.